 In fact, the store hadn’t hired more people, but the current associates had trained with Immersive Learning.
 It turned out that the team was simply more confident in approaching and helping customers thanks to their training.

 Top HR use cases for Immersive Learning

 For HR organizations across major industries, immersive technology is making an impact.
-Here are some of the top ways that HR leaders are using Immersive Learning to train the workforce.
+Here are some of the top ways that HR leaders are using the Immersive Learning methodology through VR-based HR training to train the workforce.

 New hires have a lot to take in when they start.
 It’s hard to remember everything, and you really don’t know what the job is like until you start doing it.
-But HR leaders can use VR training to better prepare new hires for the things they’ll actually experience on the job in a memorable way.
-At a construction equipment company, new hires get the experience of being on a job site virtually, learning about safety, quality and production.
+But HR leaders can use VR-based HR training to better prepare new hires for the things they’ll actually experience on the job in a memorable way.
+At a construction equipment company, new hires get the experience of being on a job site virtually, learning about safety, quality, and production.

 Handling difficult conversations

 Soft skills are more important at work than ever.
 Managers have to learn how to have tough conversations with their team, and those team members should also learn how to provide feedback to their managers.
 And that’s just internal; conversations with customers can often be difficult to navigate, as well.
 Immersive Learning offers a safe environment for learners to make mistakes and practice soft skills just like they would any other workplace skill.

 At Lucile Packard Children’s Hospital at Stanford, for instance, 20 staff members used VR during a pilot program to practice having difficult conversations.
 Afterward, 95% of them said the simulation generated emotional stress similar to what they’d expect in a real patient encounter, and 98% said they’d be willing to try the program again.
 Read more in the article from Stanford Medicine.